frieda-bldn/Portfolio/README.md

 ### Main content

-First, here is a Demo Video which I created in the beginning of the course "Neural Data Science" at Dalhousie University, in which I explain different strategies of [String formatting](String formatting video.webm).
+First, here is a Demo Video which I created in the beginning of the course "Neural Data Science", in which I explain different strategies of [String formatting](String formatting video.webm).